"

 • Little to no prep work

-• No preheat required start
+• No preheat required to start

 • Low heat affected zone and reduced distortion

-• Ability to cut any conductive metal Carbon steel, Stainless steel, Aluminum, copper
+• Ability to cut any conductive metal (carbon steel, stainless steel, aluminum, copper)

-• Minimal maintenance required.
+• Minimal maintenance required

-Disadvantages of PAC:
+Disadvantages of PAC include:

-• Must have and electrical source
+• Must have an electrical source

 • Must have air compressor or compressed gasses

-What is plasma?
+What is Plasma?

 A landscape of a city with lightning arcing through a purple and cloudy sky.